forhaoliu/hybrid-discriminative-generative/README.md

 ### Acknowledgement

 This code is based on [this open source implementation](https://github.com/wgrathwohl/JEM).
-The UDGE model is adapted from [this source code](https://github.com/facebookresearch/moco).
+The UDGE model is adapted from [this open source code](https://github.com/facebookresearch/moco).